International Students' Guide

 Your union is more than just a place that sells cheap beer (though they usually do that, too)… students’ unions are organisations run by elected representatives and are responsible for representing your interests.
 Elections for these representatives take place every year.

 This section of the website includes information from the UK Government and from departments within UCA, as well as anecdotes from past and current students.
-If you have any questions that aren’t answered in this section, please come to your students’ union office, or contact one of your elected officers by Facebook or email.
+If you have any questions that aren’t answered in this section, please come to your Students’ Union office, or contact one of your elected officers on presidents.su@uca.ac.uk.

 Arriving in the UK